 Publishing your research in journals is vital to a researcher and achieving one or two publications while a PhD student can be a real bonus for your career prospects.
 Our Publishing department has provided some guidance on how to get published.

 As a researcher you should take every opportunity to network with others in your field.
 Presenting work at Society conferences and other scientific meetings is an excellent way of promoting your abilities and the Society offers grants to help fund this.
 Conferences also provide the ideal informal venue to get to know other researchers and potential collaborators.
 Once you have made a connection with a new collaborator it can be beneficial to make a research visit to their lab, to learn new techniques or take advantage of facilities not available in your own lab.
-The Society offers grants towards the cost of a one- to two-month research visit; the ideal start to a productive collaboration, which could lead to your next postdoctoral position.
-Our Heatley-Payne and Hayes-Burnet Awards, exchange visits with the American and Australian Societies for Microbiology, respectively, is also a great starting point for future postdoctoral positions.
+The Society offers grants towards the cost of a one- to three-month research visit; the ideal start to a productive collaboration, which could lead to your next postdoctoral position.

 Publishing your work